koettet/Udacity_Project_2/starter_files/README.md

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

-1) Creating an auto-ML run including uploading the data for training, creating a compute cluster and configuring auto-ML.
-   Result: trained best model ready for deployment.
+1) I started by creating an Auto-ML run.
+This includes uploading the bankmarketing data, creating a compute-cluster, defining the model type and finally starting the ML run to obtain models.

    # Uploaded data
    ![step2_pic1_dataset](https://user-images.githubusercontent.com/96047873/150637403-d7f6b45b-9434-4f13-a6da-1a71d5149786.png)